Aron Sigurðarson

-Aron Sigurðarson (born 8 October 1993) is an Icelandic footballer who currently plays for AC Horsens as well as the Iceland national football team as a left winger.
-He previously played for Start, Tromsø and Fjölnir.
+Aron Sigurðarson (born 8 October 1993) is an Icelandic professional footballer who plays as a left winger for KR Reykjavík and the Iceland national football team.
+He previously played for Horsens, Union SG, Start, Tromsø and Fjölnir.

 Club career

 On 12 February 2016, Aron signed a three-year contract with Norwegian Tippeligaen side Tromsø IL.
 In February 2018, he joined Norwegian Tippeligaen side Start.
 On 16 December 2019 Sigurdarson signed a 2,5 year contract with Belgium side Union SG.

-On 9 August 2021, Sigurðarson joined Danish NordicBet Liga club AC Horsens on a deal until June 2024.
+On 9 August 2021, Sigurðarson joined Danish 1st Division club AC Horsens on a deal until June 2024.
+In January 2024, Sigurðarson returned to his homeland, signing with KR Reykjavík.

 International career

 Aron made his debut for Iceland on 31 January 2016, in a friendly match against the United States in California, during which he also scored his first goal for his country.